Caidreabh Gàidheil

 Ciamar a tha sibh? | Conas atá sibh? | Kys ta shiu? | How are you?

-(Please note that the language of the Jam sessions will be English, but there will be many opportunities to speak Gaelic during céilidhean | visits, break-out groups, and in spontaneous connections.
-All levels of language learners are very welcome. )
+(Please note that the language of the Jam sessions will be English, and there will be many opportunities to speak Gaelic during meal times, céilidhean | visits, and in spontaneous connections.
+Non-Gaelis speakers and all levels of language learners are very welcome. )

 Ge beag an t-ugh, thig eun ás.